GaloisInc/bv-sized/README.md

-# bv-sized

-## Overview
+bv-sized - A Haskell library for manipulating width-parameterized bitvectors
+===

 This library defines a `BitVector` datatype that is parameterized by the vector width.

-## Additional features

-### BitLayout

-We also provides a module called `BitLayout`, which is handy for defining mappings from smaller `BitVector`s into larger ones.
-This module is particularly useful when defining encodings in an instruction set.

-### App

-To aid in building expression languages over `BitVector`s, we provide a module called App, which supports combining expressions over `BitVector`s using the `BitVector` operations and evaluating said expressions.
-It can be used in a pure context or in conjunction with a state monad.
-This module was inspired by the `App` type in [macaw](https://github.com/GaloisInc/macaw), Galois's binary analysis framework.
+Requirements
+===

+The following are a list of mandatory and secondary requirements for bv-sized.

+Mandatory Requirements
+===

+- Must support integer arithmetic on bitvectors of arbitrary width, assuming a two's-complement representation.

+- Must support the construction of symbolic expressions involving bitvectors, and evaluating those expressions in such a way that the "pure" bitvector expression language can be embedded in a larger expression language.
+(See Data.BitVector.Sized.App)

+- Declarative descriptions of bit encodings within an instruction word for the purposes of ISA definitions and the like.
+(See Data.BitVector.Sized.BitLayout)

+Secondary Requirements
+===

+None.